BIO6032/2019_replication_HastingsPowell_1991/article/article.md

 original figures.
 Here we describe the steps we took for figures 2, 3, 4 and 5 from the original paper.

-Figure 2 illustrated the chaotic behavior of the system in time for each species.
+Figure 2 illustrated the chaotic behaviour of the system in time for each species.
 In order to replicate it, we followed Hastings & Powell's method and let our system run for 10 000 time steps.
-We then represented the system's behavior by plotting the species nondimensional variables against time (between time steps 5000 and 6500, which eliminates transient behavior), as well as a three dimensional phase plot of the three species (for all time steps).
+We then represented the system's behaviour by plotting the species nondimensional variables against time (between time steps 5000 and 6500, which eliminates transient behaviour), as well as a three dimensional phase plot of the three species (for all time steps).
 Note that in the case of the three dimensional phase plot, we had to set RK4 as the solving algorithm, as well as a relative tolerance of $1e-14$; otherwise, the